jonesrussell/blog-jekyll/_posts/2025-02-16-psr-12-extended-coding-style-guide.md

 ### 1. General Code Layout

-- Files MUST use Unix LF line endings
+- Files MUST use Unix LF line endings.
-- Files MUST end with a single blank line
+- Files MUST end with a single blank line.
-- The closing `?>` tag MUST be omitted from files containing only PHP
+- The closing `?>` tag MUST be omitted from files containing only PHP.
-- Lines SHOULD be 80 characters or less
+- Lines SHOULD be 80 characters or less.
-- There MUST be one blank line after namespace declarations
+- There MUST be one blank line after namespace declarations.
-- Opening braces MUST be on the same line as the statement
+- Opening braces MUST be on the same line as the statement.

 ### 2. Class Structure

+Here's an example of a properly structured class:

 ```php
 <?php